 Fluoride is a naturally occurring element, which has shown to prevent tooth decay by as much as 50-70%.
 Despite the advantages, too little or too much fluoride can be detrimental to the teeth.
 With little or no fluoride, the teeth aren’t strengthened to help them resist cavities.

 - If they are under the age of 3, use a small "smear" of toothpaste.

 - If they're 3-5 years old, use a "pea-size" amount of toothpaste.

 - Be sure and use an ADA-accepted fluoride toothpaste.

 Remember that young children do not have the ability to brush their teeth effectively on their own.
 Children should spit out and not swallow excess toothpaste after brushing, in order to avoid fluorosis, which is typically a chalky white discoloration (brown in advanced cases) of the permanent teeth.

-Ask Dr. Greenhill or Dr. Jennison if your child is a candidate for fluoride mouthwash or a prescription toothpaste, that has more fluoride in it than a typical toothpaste.
+Ask Dr. Greenhill, Dr. Jennison or Dr. Britt if your child is a candidate for fluoride mouthwash or a prescription toothpaste, that has more fluoride in it than a typical toothpaste.